ENERGY STAR Windows

 Independent Testing for Energy Performance

-The energy performance of all ENERGY STAR-qualified windows and skylights are independently tested and certified according to procedures established by the National Fenestration Rating Council (NFRC).
-NFRC is a third-party, nonprofit organization that sponsors certified rating and labeling programs to help consumers compare the energy and performance features of windows and skylights.
+All ENERGY STAR-qualified windows and skylights' energy performance is independently tested and certified according to procedures established by the National Fenestration Rating Council (NFRC).
+NFRC is a third-party, nonprofit organization that sponsors certified rating and labeling programs to help consumers compare windows and skylights' energy and performance features.

 A Better Future